What if Education… Podcast

 Pelle is a student of the MA International Relations and the MA Latin American Studies at Leiden University and an active member of the University’s community.
 Also, he is a student assistant at the Leiden Centre for Innovation, where he researches innovation in the Dutch government.

-Listen to Jaap and Pelle in Part 2.
+Listen to Jaap and Pelle in Education in 2030: Part 2.

 Marcello A. Gómez-Maureira — or ‘Maro’ — is a game researcher and lecturer at Leiden University, and co-founder of the small interactive media development studio “Dandy Unicorns”.
 Curious about the intricacies of good design, he has studied and worked in engineering, graphic design, video game development, and academic game research.
 His professional background informs his development work and his perspective as an educator, where he motivates students to draw from their unique range of experiences to shape their own careers.
 Maro publishes prolifically and has successfully attracted scholarships and grants as a result.
 He is drawn to research topics that explore the impact of interactive and playful design on emotions, and the potential of intentionally evoking even complex emotional states through design.
 Together with his equally dandy partner-unicorn, he develops games for research and education purposes that puts theory into practice.

 Juliette Petra Rose van der Laarse: I studied Game development, after which I made the switch to Leiden University to study Korea studies were my academic interests grew.
 I worked as a freelance developer and designer outside of college to pay for my bills and got the opportunity to work on a bigger project with a team which led me to found my first startup in AR and VR development.
 After this I followed courses from multiple faculties and programs, including Law, Securitu Studies, and Urban Studies, and I am now working on an educational game that teaches physics to secondary school students.
 I am taking online programming courses with a focus on big data and AI, and started with the parttime bachelor Philosophy at Leiden University this September.